 As a lay member of the Third Order of St Francis, he obeyed its rule, singing the daily office of Our Lady.
 He lived its hours, rising at dawn for Matins and ending the day with Vespers and Compline.
 This discipline provides the context for many poems written at the turning-points of the day.

 During the Zimbabwean civil war, his efforts to prevent exploitation of the leprosy patients brought local hostility and suspicion.
 He refused to leave the place for safety and was abducted and on Wednesday 5 September 1979, he was shot.

-Since his death many unusual events have been reported in relation to his name.
+Since his death many other unusual events have been reported in relation to his name.
 His lasting legacy is that Mutemwa is now a place of pilgrimage, and there is a growing movement in support of his cause for sainthood.

 © 2008-2017 The John Bradburne Memorial Society (JBMS)